aprilsears/chronically-well/README.md

     A. Nutritionix API: For nutrition data lookups; Sign up at Nutritionix API Create an application to get your App ID and API Key @ https://developer.nutritionix.com/signup

-    B. YouTube API (Google Cloud): For video metadata Sign up for a Google Cloud account @ https://console.cloud.google.com/ Create a project and enable the YouTube Data API v3 Create API credentials for your project
+    B. YouTube API (Google Cloud):
+      1. Go to the Google Cloud Console: https://console.cloud.google.com/
+      2. Create a new project or select an existing one
+      3. Enable the YouTube Data API v3:
+         - In the navigation menu, click "APIs & Services" > "Library"
+         - Search for "YouTube Data API v3"
+         - Click "Enable"
+      4. Create credentials:
+         - Go to "APIs & Services" > "Credentials"
+         - Click "Create Credentials" > "API key"
+         - You will use this API key when you create a `.env` file

 2. **Clone the repository using GIT**
    ```bash